- Emergency Management Office Safety Campaign

 Information On Using 911

-The 911 center does not dispatch emergency services, instead, the operator links the caller to the appropriate dispatch agency who will dispatch the required services.
+The 911 center does not dispatch emergency services; the operator links the caller to the appropriate dispatch agency which will send the required services.

 To make sure you can be found in an emergency post your civic number where it can be seen clearly from the road, day or night.

 Can a civic address be assigned to my vacant property?